CozmoNate/Forest/README.md

 # Condulet [![Build Status](https://travis-ci.com/kozlek/Condulet.svg?branch=master)](https://travis-ci.com/kozlek/Condulet)

-Condulet is a simple wrapper built on top of `URLSession` and `URLSessionTask`.
-When you need to simply send request, receive data, parse value and return to completion block - this framework is for you.
-Condulet also flexible and extensible.
-You can add your custom response handlers and data parsers.
-Condulet provide most of the features you'll need in your day to day work, without stressing you with overcomplicated abstractions.
-That the main purpose of it - help to make your job done.
+Condulet is convenient API client construction framework built on top of `URLSession` and `URLSessionTask`.
+It is flexible and extensible.
+You can add your custom response handlers and data parsers, but you don't need to.
+Coundulet already supports plenty of data types including multipart form data generation and Protobufs json message parsing and sending.
+Condulet provide most of the features you will need in your day to day work without stressing you with overcomplicated abstractions.
+The main purpose of it - make your job easier.
+And my job too :)

 ## Installation